-PSY123 - LANGUAGE DIFFICULTIES: ORIENTATION, ASSESSMENT AND Title: INTERVENTION
+Title: PSY123 - LANGUAGE DIFFICULTIES: ORIENTATION, ASSESSMENT AND

+INTERVENTION

-Asimina Ralli
+Faculty: Asimina Ralli

 This module introduces students to the research field of language difficulties, focusing on terminology issues, classification and causal models of language difficulties.
 An emphasis is given on the developmental (cognitive and psychosocial) characteristics of children with Developmental Language Disorder, as well as issues of school adjustment.
-Emphasis is also placed on the relationship between developmental language disorder developmental disorders (ASD, dyslexia, etc).
+Emphasis is also placed on the relationship between developmental language disorder and other developmental disorders (ASD, dyslexia, etc).
 Finally, issues of identification, assessment (criteria and psychometric tools) and intervention programs at both individual and group level are discussed

-ECTS: 4 Type: ELECTIVE Group: I Semester: WINTER
+Type: ELECTIVE Group: I ECTS: 4 Semester: Title: PSY124 - SPECIAL TOPICS IN SCHOOL PSYCHOLOGY